Thursday, May 24, 2007

 Lynn Sand, chief executive of the 495/MetroWest Corridor Partnership, said she prefers to think of affordable housing as ''workforce housing," because many of the people who are struggling with the region's home prices are teachers, police officers, or firefighters.

 Westborough, for example, used to require that all firefighters live in town, said Chief Walter Perron, who also is featured in the video.
 When the town's housing prices started to increase, the rule was modified to include a ring of contiguous towns such as Shrewsbury and Northborough.
 When that rule, too, became difficult to abide by, it was expanded to include an additional ring of communities, Perron said in an interview.
-Westborough has lost applicants for firefighting positions once candidates learned about the residency requirement, Perron said.
+Westborough has lost applicants for firefighting positions once candidates learned about the residency requirement, Perron said.'The housing market out here is just completely out of sight," he said. ''I don't think there's really a whole lot the town can do about it."

 In the private sector, too, many employers have identified the high cost of housing in Massachusetts as a barrier to recruiting job candidates.
 That could ultimately force a company to relocate, Sand said, which would mean a loss of revenue to the town.
 It could also force established homeowners to face moving or losing their jobs.